pip-services/pip-services-docs/content/en/net/container/containers/container.md

 The Container class allows you to create an inversion of control (IoC) container that creates components and manages their lifecycle.

-Important points
+**Important points**

 - The container is driven by configuration, which is usually stored in a JSON or YAML file.
 - The configuration contains a list of components identified by their type or locator, followed by their configuration.
 - On start, a container performs the following actions:
     - Creates components using their types or calls registered factories to create them using their locators.
-    - Configures components that implement [IConfigurable interface](../../../commons/config/iconfigurable) and passes them their configuration parameters.
+    - Configures components that implement the [IConfigurable](../../../commons/config/iconfigurable) interface and passes them their configuration parameters.
-    - Sets references to components that implement [IReferenceable interface](../../../commons/refer/ireferenceable) and passes them references of all components in the container.
+    - Sets references to components that implement the [IReferenceable](../../../commons/refer/ireferenceable) interface and passes them references of all components in the container.
-    - Opens components that implement [IOpenable interface](../../../commons/run/iopenable).
+    - Opens components that implement the [IOpenable](../../../commons/run/iopenable) interface.
 - On stop, a container reverses the orden of its actions:
-    - Closes components that implement [IClosable interface](../../../commons/run/iclosable)
+    - Closes components that implement the [IClosable](../../../commons/run/iclosable) interface.
-    - Unsets references in components that implement [IUnreferenceable interface](../../../commons/refer/iunreferenceable)
+    - Unsets references in components that implement the [IUnreferenceable](../../../commons/refer/iunreferenceable) interface.
     - Destroys components in the container.

 #### Configuration parameters